Shyam Sunder Surolia: Personal life

 He was married to Draupadi Devi Surolia in 1959, and the couple have four children, Sarla Mukesh, Rajesh Pratibha Surolia, Sanjeev Parul Surolia, and Sarita Vinay.
 He had started a small distribution firm in 1967, which had a good amount of annual turnover.
 Later the business was transferred to his youngest son after his demise.

 Late life and death

 He was very popular in Mukundgarh and the nearby areas and people used to come to him for sorting out all kind of disputes amicably.
 The entire district administration and the politicians used to visit him only due to his charismatic personality and traits.
 He used to be popularly called as Shyamji in the area.

 Death

 He remained an active social worker till his death.
 He died on 20 July 2001, after a brief illness.
-As he was a freedom fighter, the state of Rajasthan honoured him with State funeral.
+As he was a freedom fighter, the state of Rajasthan honoured him with a state funeral.